Universities

 University of Aarhus (Aarhus University)

-At the renowned University of Aarhus, you can study for a Bachelor's and Master's degree in human medicine in Danish.
-Classes are mainly held in small groups, which are divided up at the beginning of the programme.
-This close contact with your fellow students allows you to make friends quickly.
+At the renowned University of Aarhus, you can study for a Bachelor's and Master's degree in Danish.
+Study human medicine.
+Teaching takes place primarily in small groups, which are divided up at the beginning of the programme.
+This close Contact us You can quickly make friends with your fellow students.

 Aarhus is the second largest city in Denmark.
 The former Viking settlement has now developed into a lively student city and attracts young people from all over the world.